Offers and occasions

-Restaurant Promotion Ideas for Slow Days
+Slow-Day Restaurant Promotion Ideas

 Slow days are not solved by posting "come visit us."
 A good slow-day promotion needs a reason, a dish, a clear offer, and a simple way to act.

 Here are practical campaign ideas restaurants can turn into content.
+For the broader list, use the main restaurant promotion ideas guide.

 1. The lunch anchor